 - whether it is fair that there are different standards applied to UK and non-UK residents.

 Our case, Big Brother Watch and Others v UK, will be heard alongside two other very similar cases, 10 Human Rights Organisations and Others v UK and the Bureau of Investigative Journalism and Alice Ross v UK.

 In 2014, the Bureau of Investigative Journalism also made an application to the ECtHR challenging the UK surveillance regime and its implications for investigative journalism.
 In 2015, a collective of NGOs called 10 Human Rights Organisations also lodged an application with the Court after they received a judgment concerning the UK surveillance regime from the Investigatory Powers Tribunal.
-The European Court of Human Rights joined all three cases together and, exceptionally, scheduled a hearing at the Grand Chamber on Tuesday 7th November.
+The European Court of Human Rights joined all three cases together and, exceptionally, scheduled a hearing in its Chamber on Tuesday 7th November.

 We hope that a favourable judgment will finally force the Government to constrain its current wide-ranging surveillance regime under the Investigatory Powers Act 2016, requiring reasonable suspicion for interception of communications, implement greater judicial control, and introduce sufficient protections, such as notifying citizens that they have been put under surveillance.